amrnayer/AndroidTask/README.md

-# AndroidTask
+# AndroidTask Registration && Login System
-By Using Nodejs in API development and flutter in mobile application development
+By Using Nodejs in APIs development and flutter in mobile application development